Dviela/Readify/README.md

 ## Introduction

-The Library Management System is designed to help manage a library's inventory, user registrations, and book loans efficiently.
+**Readify** is designed to help manage a library's inventory, user registrations, and book loans efficiently.
 The database schema includes three main entities: `Book`, `User`, and `Loan`.

 ## Database Schema